Otero-Pailos Studio contributed the preservation vision for the team

 Budget: 35 million British Pounds.

-Telluride Transfer Warehouse, Colorado, U.S.A.
+Telluride Transfer Warehouse, Colorado, with LTL Architects

 Otero-Pailos Studio contributed the preservation vision and